manarkotb2025-debug/Hepatitis-C-Virus-HCV-for-Egyptian-patients-/README.md

 ## 1. Project Overview

 This project focuses on analyzing a dataset related to Hepatitis C Virus (HCV) among Egyptian patients.

 The main goal is to explore patient characteristics and understand how different clinical and demographic variables are associated with HCV outcomes.

-The analysis is based on structured medical data and aims to extract meaningful patterns that can support better understanding of disease distribution and patient classification.
+The analysis is based on structured medical data and aims to extract meaningful patterns that support better understanding of disease distribution and patient classification.

 ---